winesapOS/winesapOS/DEVELOPER.md

     - Source: `scripts/winesapos-mute.sh`
 - `/etc/systemd/system/pacman-mirrors.service` = On Manjaro builds, this provides a service to find and configure the fastest mirrors for Pacman.
 This is not needed on Arch Linux builds as it has a Reflector service that comes with a service file.
 It is also not needed on SteamOS builds as Valve provides a CDN for their single mirror.
     - Source: `files/pacman-mirrors.service`
-- `/etc/systemd/system/resize-root-file-system.service` = A service that runs a script to resize the root file system upon first boot.
+- `/etc/systemd/system/winesapos-resize-root-file-system.service` = A service that runs a script to resize the root file system upon first boot.
-    - Source: `resize-root-file-system.service`
+    - Source: `winesapos-resize-root-file-system.service`
 - `/etc/systemd/system/winesapos-touch-bar-usbmuxd-fix.service` = A workaround for MacBook Pros with a Touch Bar.
 This will allow iOS devices to connect on Linux again.
 This service will show an error during boot if winesapOS boots on a system that is not a Mac with a Touch Bar.
     - Source: `files/winesapos-touch-bar-usbmuxd-fix.service`
 - `/usr/local/bin/winesapos-touch-bar-usbmuxd-fix.sh` = The script used for the winesapos-touch-bar-usbmuxd-fix.service.